 Continue reading to learn more about how to file a lemon law claim and exercise your rights under California’s lemon law:

-If you believe you may have purchased or leased a lemon vehicle, we invite you to contact us for a free phone or in-person consultation.
+If you believe you have purchased or leased a lemon vehicle, contact us for a free phone or in-person consultation.
 We can assess your individual situation and explain how to file a lemon law claim.
 We represent claimants in Los Angeles, San Diego, San Francisco, and statewide.
 Our aggressive and experienced lemon law lawyers will not let you down!
 Call 888-407-2955 for a free consultation or send us a message online to request an appointment.